Wednesday, January 14, 2026

 The Negev is a desert in southern Israel.

-The word translated "offspring" here by the NIV is literally "seed".
-The Hebrew word zera, translated "seed" appears often in the Old Testament (see here and here) and is translated in a variety of ways.
-It first shows up in Genesis 1:11 where it means the seed of a plant.
-In Genesis 38: 9 it means semen.
+The Hebrew word zera (זֶרַע),"seed", appears often in the Old Testament and is translated in a variety of ways.
+(In verse 7 here it is translated "offspring" by the NIV.)
+The Hebrew word first shows up in Genesis 1:11 where it means the seed of a plant.
+In Genesis 38:9 it means semen.
 But, naturally enough, it can also mean the results (offspring) of these "seeds".
+(See discussion here.)
 Robert Alter uses this word to demonstrate the tension between translation and explanation of a passage.
 Do we attempt to always translate the word zera as "seed", even if the expression is unnatural in English?
 Or do we translate the Hebrew word differently depending on context?
-Various translations struggle with this tension as they attempt to translate text from one language to another (and from one culture into a different one.)
+Various Bible translations struggle with this tension as they attempt to translate text from one language to another (and from one culture into a different one.)

 The altar at Bethel (meaning "House of God") was probably 10-15 miles north of modern Jerusalem.
 This is the first mention of Bethel -- the name will occur again numerous times in the Old Testament.
 Bethel shows up again in Genesis 25; both Shechem and Bethel are mentioned in Genesis 35.